tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 ## Mechanical Class and Social Structure

-Druids, Paladins, and Rangers are by far the most likely of an archetype that **Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll **Druids, Bards, Paladins:** Keepers of oral history, designers, artists, healers **Paladins, Fighters, Rouges, Artificers again:** Almost always immersed in the structure of the tannian military, paladins don't receive divine power perse but rather gain power through cultural commitment to containing xylaan
+Druids, Paladins, Fighters, and Rangers are by far the most likely of an archetype for making a PC in this society.
+This would be followed by Wizards, Artificers, and Bards which are prevalent but ra
+**Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll **Druids, Bards, Paladins:** Keepers of oral history, designers, artists, healers **Paladins, Fighters, Rouges, Artificers again:** Almost always immersed in the structure of the tannian military, paladins don't receive divine power perse but rather gain power through cultural commitment to containing xylaan